mwaz/circleci-ml-pipeline/README.md

 - DEPLOY_SERVER_PASSWORD
 - DEPLOY_SERVER_PATH

+And the following are required if using a self-hosted runner:

+- RUNNER_NAMESPACE
+- RUNNER_RESOURCE_CLASS

 ### Using CircleCI

 The included CircleCI configuration in `.circleci/config.yml` will run the included scripts as a CI/CD pipeline.
 You can build on this example to experiment with different [CircleCI features](https://circleci.com/docs/).